This module is a Second Year Applied Option. For the deadlines, see the Undergraduate Handbook.

-- Digital object (EITHER a podcast OR a videocast OR a digitalised source with comments OR a blog): 2,000 words (40%).
-12.00 noon, Friday, Week 10.
+- Digital object (EITHER a podcast OR a videocast OR a blog): 2,000 words (40%).
 NB For the dates when blogs should be posted, see below.

-NB Students should check the subjects of their source review and their digital object with the module tutor.
+NB Students should check the subjects of their digital object and their source review with the module tutor.

 For details of the submission of assessed work, click here.